jkammerland/backport/README.md

 ```

 ## How it works
 Take expected as an example.
-This library use "tl::expected" when the c++ one is not available.
+This library uses "tl::expected" when the C++ one is not available.
 Under the hood it works something like this:

 ```cpp
 namespace backport